alexmiddeleer/DoctrineModule/docs/hydrator.md

 }
 ```

-There are two use cases that can arise when using OneToOne association: the toOne entity (in the case, the user) may
+There are two use cases for OneToOne associations: the toOne entity (in the case, the user) may
-already exist (which will often be the case with a User and BlogPost example), or it can be created too.
+already exist (which will often be the case with a User and BlogPost example), or it may need to be created.
 The
 DoctrineHydrator natively supports both cases.

 ##### Existing entity in the association

-When the association's entity already exists, what you need to do is simply giving the identifier of the association:
+When the associated entity already exists, you only need to provide its identifier:

 ```php
 use DoctrineModule\Stdlib\Hydrator\DoctrineObject as DoctrineHydrator;